|

-Are you planning to visit Paris for the first time?
-Then you may want to stick around here.
+Are you planning to visit Paris, France, for the first time?
+Then you can stick around here.
 In this post, you will read how to approach and communicate with Parisians, what to expect at the cafes and restaurants, how to plan museum visits, and other practical tips for visiting Paris for the first time.

-Based on our one-week in-pairs experience, plus things others have recommended us, I have put together 15 practical tips to keep in mind for visiting Paris.
+Based on our one-week in-pairs experience and what others have recommended, I have put together 15 practical tips for visiting Paris.

 1. Learn Basic French Phrases